-In 2014, the Ministry of the Interior established a Migration Council to draw up a strategic long-term migration policy in Austria.
-By the end of 2015 the council presented a paper (bmi 2016) which led to the establishment of a coordination unit2 and a permanent migration commission, composed of migration experts.
-They took up work in 2016.
-In addition, in 2017 a migration-centre has been established in Melk, a city along the Danube in Lower Austria, with the title: "Migration mc2", this is to indicate that migration becomes increasingly dynamic as modern communication technology goes global.
-The centre was opened in 2018; it is being managed by the University for Teachers' Education of Lower Austria and meant to be a meeting point for people interested in migration in general and school classes in particular.3 In addition, a migration museum has been established in Vienna in November 2019 (MOMA, Museum of Migration Austria).
+In 2014, the Ministry of the Interior established a Migration Council to draw up a strategic longterm migration policy in Austria.
+By the end of 2015 the council presented a paper (bmi, 2016) which led to the establishment of a coordination unit and a (temporary) migration commission, composed of migration experts.
+They took up work in 2016 and ended it in 2019 with a report establishing a road-map for a sustainable migration policy in Austria, which remained unpublished.
+In 2017 a migration-centre has been established in Melk, a city along the Danube in Lower Austria, with the title: "Migration mc", this is to indicate that migration becomes increasingly dynamic as modern communication technology goes global.
+The centre was opened in 2018; it is being managed by the University for Teachers' Education of Lower Austria and meant to be a meeting point for people interested in migration in general and school classes in particular.
+In addition, a migration museum has been established by the Ministry of the Interior, in cooperation with various political and civil society actors, in the 10th district of Vienna in November 2019 (MOMA, Museum of Migration Austria); that district has a long history of labour migration; the opening of a digital version was in February 2020.